Bennyoak/django-csp-nonce/README.md

 ## Installation

-WIP - Ultimatately, this will be available through pip
+WIP - Ultimately, this will be available through pip

 Add DCN to `MIDDLEWARE_CLASSES`:
 ```python